Gilgel Gibe II Power Station: Construction

 Construction on the power plant began on March 19, 2005, with Salini Costruttori as the main contractor.
-The power station was originally slated to be complete in late 2007 but was delayed because engineering problems encountered during construction.
+The power station was originally slated to be completed in late 2007 but was delayed because of engineering problems during construction.
 In March 2005, the contract to excavate the tunnel was awarded to SELI and in October 2006, a tunnel boring machine (TBM) hit a fault, delaying the project.
 On June 9, 2009, both TBMs met each other and the tunnel was ready for hydraulic testing that September.
 The tunnel is "considered one of the most difficult tunnel projects ever undertaken, due to the critical, and in some reaches, exceptionally adverse, ground conditions."
 The power station was inaugurated on January 14, 2010.

 Tunnel collapse and repair

 About ten days after the project was completed, about 15 m of the 26 km headrace tunnel collapsed.
-The collapse may have been attributed it to structural failure caused by expedited construction and a lack of proper studies.
+The collapse may have been attributed to structural failure caused by expedited construction and a lack of proper studies.
 The official statement of the construction firm Salini Costruttori, released two weeks after the official inauguration was that "an unforeseen geological event provoked a 'cave in' and a huge rock fall involving about 15m of the 26km headrace tunnel."
 The tunnel was repaired and the station operational again on December 26, 2010.